vdurmont/hhunit/README.md

 }
 ```

-Here is a simple test (the name of the file and the class must end with `Test`):
+Here is a simple test (the class must have the `HHUnit` attribute):

 ```php
 <?hh // strict